 Students will be actively participating in learning activities and group work every class meeting.
 Generally these activities must be done in class and cannot be made up.
 These are the lessons for this course.
 The activities are designed to help students develop and understand the concepts behind the math skills and how to apply them to various situations.
 The experiences gained from working in the groups will be a major component in determining the student's success in this course.
 Attendance is therefore required.
-At the instructor's discretion, unfinished in-class work may be completed at home and turned in at the beginning of the next class period.
-At the end of the quarter your lowest in-class assignment score will be dropped.

-Attendance Policy:
+Attendance Policy